Divisors on graphs, orientations, syzygies, and system reliability: Minimal free resolutions of system ideals

 \subsection{Reliability of the dual systems}

-We first recall that the {\em minimal cuts} are the minimal subsets of $E(G)$ whose failure ensures the failure of the system.
-Similarly, {\em minimal paths} are the minimal sets in the nonfailure set.
-For every system $S=(E(G),\varphi)$, its {\em dual } denoted by $S^\vee=(E(G),\varphi^{\vee})$ is defined on $E(G)$ with $\varphi^\vee(A)=1-\varphi(A^c)$.
-In other words, a path set of a system $S$ is a cut set of the dual system $S^{\vee}$.
-On the other hand, the ideal associated to $S^\vee$ is the Alexander dual (\cite[Def.~5.20]{MillerSturmfels}) of the ideal associated to $S$.
-By Alexander inversion formula \cite[Thm.~5.14]{MillerSturmfels} we can also compute the $h$-polynomial of $\P_{q,t}$ (and $\Tf_G$) from the $h$-polynomial of $\C_{q,t}$ (and $\C_G$) as
+For a system $S$, its dual is defined such that a path set of $S$ is a cut set of its dual.
+In our setting, the ideal $\C_G$ (respectively $\C_{s,t} $) is the Alexander dual of the ideal $\Tf_G$ (respectively $\P_{s,t}$), see Proposition~\ref{prop:primary}.
+Hence by Alexander inversion formula \cite[Thm.~5.14]{MillerSturmfels}

+This connection enables us to obtain many numerical and intrinsic information about a network by looking instead at its dual arising in a different setting.

-\textbf{Acknowledgments.} The author is very grateful to Bernd Sturmfels and Volkmar Welker for many helpful conversations, and she would like to thank Lionel Levine, Dinh Le Van and Raman Sanyal for their comments on the first draft.
+\textbf{Acknowledgments.}{ The author is very grateful to Bernd Sturmfels and Volkmar Welker for many helpful conversations, and she would like to thank Lionel Levine, Dinh Le Van and Raman Sanyal for their comments on the first draft.
 She also thanks Eduardo S{\'a}enz-de-Cabez{\'o}n and Henry Wynn for introducing her to system reliability theory.
-The author was supported by the Alexander von Humboldt Foundation.
+The author was supported by the Alexander von Humboldt Foundation. }